billyzelsnack/vertualfs/README.md

 # Development status

 This codebase is only a few days old and is under heavy development with massive changes being made daily.
 It also only has minimal value at this point.
+Scope originally was much larger and has evolved into not much more than a libgit2 wrapper with a demo browser.
 Wait for the first release.

 # vertualfs